Last Light Rising - Chapter 2: Rylee Command

 "Then you understand."

-The conversation wound down—updates on fleet deployments, supply requests, the endless bureaucratic details that came with commanding a military force in peacetime.
-Rylee went through the motions, said the right things, made the expected decisions.
+The conversation wound down after that—supply requests, fleet deployments, the endless administrative details that came with peacetime command.
+Rylee said the right things, gave the expected answers, filed the forms.

 When the comm screen went dark, she sat alone in the quiet of her ready room.
 The silence pressed against her ears.